In June 1999, I moved to China, and Tarzan hit the theaters.

 Shortly after my parents said goodbye to their only daughter, they went to see Disney’s animated movie about a boy raised by gorillas.

 When Tarzan’s adopted mom told him she’d always be there for him even when destiny called him away, my dad thought of me, teaching English halfway around the world.
-He bought the CD single of the song she sang, “You’ll Be in My Heart” by Phil Collins, and gave it to me when I returned home for a visit.
+He bought the CD single of the song she sang, “You’ll Be in My Heart” by Phil Collins.
+When I returned home for a visit, he gave it to me.

 When I flew back overseas, I realized I’d forgotten the precious gift.
 How long would it be before I could return home for it?